delivered the opinion of the Court.

 Article VII, section 5 provides:

-Both the governor and attorney general are constitutionally designated as members of the following boards: examiners, education, land commissioners, and prison commissioners.
+Both the governor and attorney general are constitutionally designated as members of the following boards: examiners, education, land commissioners, aud prison commissioners.
 The governor alone is granted other powers consistent with the supreme executive power spelled out in Article VII, section 5.

 While technically the issue is between the highway commission and the attorney general, actually the authority question is between the governor, through his appointed commission, and the attorney general.

 It is universally recognized that legislatures have the authority to limit and define the powers of attorneys general, except to the extent that state constitutions may grant such powers.
 Anno.
-137 A.L.R.
-818. This authority under our constitution *820 is made broad where the only powers granted to the attorney general are those in Article VII, section 1 as "prescribed * * * by the laws of the state."
-Additionally, this Court has recognized the common law powers of the office of attorney general.

-However, he is not omnipotent, or as one brief put it, does not have "dictatorial power".
+However, he is-not omnipotent, or as one brief put it, does not have “dictatorial power.”
 However broad the power of the attorney general, it is not exclusive.
-That is to say, the question of whether he can hire, fire, and direct all legal representation of state officers or agencies, especially of the highway commission, depends here, upon whether the legislature has authorized the highway commission to do as it has done.
+That is to say, the question of whether he can hire, fire, and direct all legal representation of state officers or agencies, especially of the' highway commission, depends here, upon whether the legislature has authorized the highway commission to do as it has done.

-In section 82-1301, R.C.M.
-1947, an enumeration of powers of the governor includes:
+In section 82-1301, R.C.M.1947, an enumeration of powers of the governor includes:

-"5.
-Whenever any suit or legal proceeding is pending against this state, or which may affect the title of this state to any property, or which may result in any claim against the state, he may direct the attorney general to appear on behalf of the state, and may employ such additional counsel as he may judge expedient."
+.
+“5.
+Whenever any suit or legal proceeding is pending against this state, or which may affect the title of this state to any property, or which may result in any claim against the state, he may direct the attorney general to appear on behalf of the state, and may employ such additional counsel as he may judge expedient. ’ ’

-Also, the legislature has provided as to the highway commission in section 32-3904(1), R.C.M.
-1947, that:
+Also, the legislature has provided as to the highway commission in section 32-3904(1), R.C.M.1947, that:

-Additionally, the highway commission has specific legislative authority under section 32-2502, R.C.M.
-1947, to employ "such personnel" as it shall deem necessary.
-It needs no citation of authority to say that lawyers are essential "personnel", as are engineers, in any highway program.
+Additionally, the highway commission has specific legislative authority under section 32-2502, R.C.M.1947, to employ “such personnel” as it shall deem necessary.
+It needs no citation of authority to say that lawyers are essential “personnel”, as are -engineers, in any highway program.

-Thus it is clear, and we hold that the highway commission has the authority it has exercised under its resolution of November 18, 1969.
+Thus it is clear, and we hold that the highway commission has: the authority it has exercised under its resolution of November 18, 1969.

-We have confined ourselves to the narrow question presented and have chosen not to go afield to attempt to define the areas of authority of the attorney general, the governor, or other executive boards and commissions, more than that presented by the resolution.
+We have confined ourselves to the narrow question presented and have chosen not to go afield to attempt to define the areas of authority of the attorney general, the governor, or other executive boards and commissioms, more than that presented by *38 the resolution.
 As we put it in our order to show cause previously quoted, we desired to be fully informed before we made any determination as to our assumption of jurisdiction for a declaratory judgment.
 At this time we decline to assume jurisdiction in any action for declaratory judgment to determine the powers, duties and responsibilities of the attorney general.